Bluemethyst/BaseNeoModKotlin/README.md

 Base Neo Mod
 =
 Just a quick mod for new projects.
 Built from Neo's MDK, without all the bulk.
+Ported to Kotlin using Kotlin For Forge